Vietnam.vn - Nền tảng quảng bá Việt Nam

 To support the steel industry - the foundation industry for many other manufacturing industries, Mr. Phan Dang Tuat proposed that the Government have solutions to support domestic enterprises to develop and improve their competitiveness.
 Currently, domestic enterprises such as Hoa Phat have invested in making steel for cable-stayed bridges and railways and they are ready to make steel for mechanical engineering and equipment.

-“The government has solutions to support domestic enterprises in upstream investment and production by using tariff barriers and technical barriers, and that is in the long term.
+“The government has solutions to support domestic enterprises in upstream investment production by using tariff barriers and technical barriers, and that is in the long term.
 In the short term, anti-dumping solutions are necessary.
 The investigation is not only to protect domestic production but also to prevent import markets from considering Vietnam as a “transit” market for dumping goods to avoid,” said Mr. Phan Dang Tuat.

 The Ministry of Industry and Trade recognizes that developing a strong steel production industry also creates a solid foundation and develops the market for the processing and manufacturing, construction, mechanical engineering industries, etc., contributing to creating a stable supply source and improving productivity and operational efficiency of the industries.
-Therefore, there needs to be policy orientations to strongly develop the metallurgy and materials industry, especially processed and manufactured steel, along with solutions to protect domestic production in accordance with international practices, preventing dumping.
+Therefore, there needs to be policy orientations to strongly develop the metallurgical and materials industries, especially processed and manufactured steel, along with solutions to protect domestic production in accordance with international practices, preventing dumping.

 TB (according to VNA)